Have You Experienced Damage?

 - What the law considers fair compensation

 We strive to reach a final decision within 30 business days from the receipt of your claim documents.
+However, it may take longer, if the issue is more complex.
 We will contact you once our review is complete.

 Idaho Power will not provide compensation for events caused by forces outside of our reasonable control.
 Such events may include power outages, voltage fluctuations, food loss and property damage resulting from the following: